 A happy employee is a good employee, and employers are starting to understand that agile workplaces make their employees very happy.
 This overall happiness could also help leading to an increase in overall productivity.
 Happy employees are far more likely to recommend their workplace to their friends and acquaintances, which makes job recruitment much easier for employers.
 Employers will be pleased to learn that it doesn’t take much effort to convert an traditional workplace into an agile workplace.

 Want more agile environment inspiration?
-Check out our favorite blog post and subscribe our blog!
+Check out our favorite blog posts and subscribe to our blog!